-Mars strives to have a complete sustainable production in the year 2040 (Sustainable In one Generation program).
-Through the installation of the anaerobic Memthane Treatment plant, Mars makes significant progress in the achievement of its sustainability targets at their largest chocolate processing facility of the world.
+Mars strives to have a complete sustainable production in the year 2040 via its Sustainable In one Generation Plan.
+Through the installation of Memthane®, a membrane bioreactor for biological treatment of heavily contaminated wastewater, Mars makes significant progress towards its sustainability targets at its largest chocolate processing facility in the world.

-Supply of the most appropriate anaerobic wastewater treatment technology.
+Our experts supplied the most appropriate anaerobic wastewater treatment technology to maximize renewable energy production while producing high-quality effluent.
 The solution differentiates by achieving more than 99% removal in a one stage anaerobic process.
-In the memthane reactor the Wastewater from Mars is biologically treated and converted into high calorific biogas.
+In the memthane reactor the wastewater from Mars is biologically treated and converted into high calorific biogas.
 The treated effluent and biomass are separated by means of ultra filtration units.
-The biomass is returned to the reactor.
+The biomass is then returned to the reactor.
 The final effluent discharged to sewer.

 - Most compact solution and lowest operational costs in comparison to other treatment routes

-- Maximization of renewable energy production, up to 10% of gas consumption
+- Maximum renewable energy production, up to 10% of gas consumption

 - More than 99% reduction of pollution equivalents